sparckles/Robyn/docs/architecture.md

 Robyn is a Python web server that uses the tokio runtime.

 First of all, we have a worker event cycle that basically does all the dirty work.
-This part manages the runtime and passes all instructions to the rust code.
+This part manages the runtime and passes all instructions to the Rust code.
 This spawns the threading pool

-Then when we type the command `python3 app.py` the python code is converted to rust objects and then the router is populated.
-The incoming requests hit the router and then the rust objects are dispatched in the thread pool and executed depending on their types
+Then when we type the command `python3 app.py` the Python code is converted to Rust objects and then the router is populated.
+The incoming requests hit the router and then the Rust objects are dispatched in the thread pool and executed depending on their types

 ![Architecture](./assets/architecture/architecture.png)